sayar/RedisMVA/module5_redis_python_node/README.md

 One scenario why using Redis and any other cache is storing the results of common queries for a limited amount of time for fast recall.

-For example, a long running query that may be common to many users of your appication can be cached so that the result is much quicker for mosts who ask for the query.
+For example, a long running query that may be common to many users of your application can be cached so that the result is much quicker for most who ask for the query.

 ### The Crime Data Set